ShadeLab/Centralia_16S_analysis/Error_Rate_Calculation/Error_Calculation_Notes.md

 ### Conclusions
 Mothur pipeline provides the highest error rate of all methods (~4%).
 Interestingly, the "no crap" error rate was ~ 2X greater than the "mapped reads" error rate.

+### Things still to do

+1. Check the mothur pipeline count.seqs issue, see if it decreases our error rate in mothur.

+2. Re-run the "no crap" analysis but this time with the denoised dataset.

+3. Combine the "no crap" analysis and the "UPARSE mapped reads" analysis.

+4. Outline a biorxiv paper on error rate.
+Needs to be some discussion about an error rate due to sequencing.